-What are factors to consider before purchasing disability?
+What are the factors to consider before purchasing a disability policy?

 When it comes to making financial decisions, there is no one-size-fits-all approach.
 Instead, each individual must carefully consider their circumstances before making any commitments.
 This is especially true when it comes to purchasing disability insurance.
 Several factors must be considered, including income, job security, and family obligations.
-In addition, it is important to consider the types of coverage available and the length of the policy.
-By assessing all of these factors, you can ensure that you are getting the best possible value for your money.
+In addition, it is essential to consider the types of coverage available and the length of the policy.
+By assessing these factors, you can ensure you get the best possible value for your money.

 How many disability plans can you purchase?

 There is no limit to the number of disability plans an individual can have.
-Still, IRS tax regulations may cap the number of benefits an individual can receive from all sources.
+Still, IRS tax regulations may cap an individual’s benefits from all sources.
 For example, if an individual receives benefits from a long-term disability (LTD) policy through their employer, they may also purchase a personal disability income (DI) policy.
 If the combined benefit amount from both policies exceeds the maximum allowable by the IRS, the individual would be responsible for paying taxes on the excess amount.
-As such, it’s important to consider all sources of income when determining how much coverage to purchase.
-While there is no limit to the number of plans you can have, Disability insurance companies will usually only pay out a monthly benefit equal to 60-70% of your pre-disability income.
+As such, it’s essential to consider all sources of income when determining how much coverage to purchase.
+While there is no limit to the number of plans you can have, Disability insurance companies usually only pay out a monthly benefit equal to 60-70% of your pre-disability income.
 Therefore, if you have other sources of income to help cover living expenses, you may not need as much coverage.

 How do I pay for disability insurance?

 There are a few different ways that you can pay for disability.
 One way is to have the premiums deducted from your paycheck.
-This is usually the simplest pay method, ensuring you will never miss a payment.
+This is usually the simplest payment method, ensuring you never miss a payment.
 Another way to pay is to set up automatic payments from your account.
-This can be a good option if you want to ensure that your payments are always on time.
+This can be a good option to ensure your payments are always on time.
 Finally, you can pay for your disability insurance policy with a credit card.
 This can be a good option if you need flexibility in making your payments.
 Whichever method you choose, keep up with your payments so that you can potentially continue receiving benefits.

 Does disability run out?

 No, disability insurance does not run out.
 Your policy will continue as long as you remain disabled and meet the policy’s definition of disabled.
-However, some policies have a maximum benefit period, which is the length of time that benefits will be paid.
+However, some policies have a maximum benefit period when benefits will be paid.
 Once the maximum benefit period is reached, your policy will no longer provide coverage.
-Therefore, choosing a policy with a maximum benefit period that meets your needs is important.
+Therefore, choosing a policy with a maximum benefit period that meets your needs is essential.

 What happens when you cancel disability insurance?

 You will no longer have coverage when you cancel your disability insurance policy.
 Unfortunately, this means that if you become disabled, you will not be able to receive benefits.
-Therefore, ensuring that you understand your policy’s terms before canceling it is important.
+Therefore, it is essential to ensure that you understand your policy’s terms before canceling it.
 If you are unsure whether you need disability insurance, speak with us.